Minimum Acceptable Code Coverage

 Introduction

-Empirical studies of real projects found that increasing code coverage above 70-80% is time consuming and therefore leads to a relatively slower bug detection rate.
-Where to set your goal depends on the risk assessment and economics of the project.
+Empirical studies of real projects found that increasing code coverage above 70-80% is time consuming and therefore leads to a relatively slow bug detection rate.
+Your goal should depend on the risk assessment and economics of the project.
 Consider the following factors.

 Many projects set no particular minimum percentage required code coverage.
 Instead they use code coverage analysis only to save time.
 Measuring code coverage can quickly find those areas overlooked during test planning.